You may qualify for a tax credit in Virginia!

-Effective July 1, 2018, the Tax Credit Request form has been separated into two forms – one for Individual donors and one for Business donors.
+The Tax Credit Request form has been separated into two forms – one for Individual donors and one for Business donors.
 Please click on the appropriate link below.
 NEW: Forms must be submitted to LCNV within 30 days of your donation.
 LCNV only has a limited amount of credits to distribute.
 We will update this webpage when all of the credits have been claimed.

-Donate online using our secure processing system or by mailing a check payable to "Literacy Council of Northern Virginia" along with the appropriate tax credit request form to 2855 Annandale Rd, Falls Church, VA 22042.
+Donate online using our secure processing system or mail a check payable to "Literacy Council of Northern Virginia" along with the appropriate tax credit request form to 2855 Annandale Rd, Falls Church, VA 22042.
 You may also contact Lisa Vaughn, Development Coordinator, at 703-237-0866 x 115 or email@example.com for more information.

 The Neighborhood Assistance Program is administered by the Virginia Department of Education.
 A similar program has been in existence since 1981 with the Virginia Department of Social Services.
-This is the eighth year that the Neighborhood Assistance Program for Education has been in existence.
 LCNV specially applied to be part of this program for the first time, starting on July 1, 2010, as a way to thank its loyal donors like you with a tax credit.
 The Neighborhood Assistance Program only accepts nonprofit organizations that provide scholastic instruction or assistance to low-income persons or eligible students with disabilities.